Chapler1/Ophelia---Automated-Calendar/README.md

 ![WireframeViewTask](https://github.com/Sean-Shmulevich/Ophelia/blob/main/.images/WireframeViewTask.png)

 ## 4. Create new project/task
+- maybe: before setting new events be prompted to resync with google calenders this will avoid schedule conflits before they happen.
 - Collect user information about their event to schedule.
 - Generate and show possible schedules within given paremeters
 - Show individual schedules on single press possibly implement a calendar view as well.